QUESTIONS ABOUT THE Ph.D. PROGRAM

 When is the application deadline for the Ph.D. program?

-Our application deadline is the first Tuesday in December.
+Our application deadline is Tuesday December 4, 2018.
 More information on the application timeline is available on our admissions page.

 How do I pay the $87.50 application fee?

 The $87.50 application processing fee can be paid online with your application via credit/debit card (Visa or MasterCard).
 You may also send a check drawn on a U.S. bank in U.S. dollars, payable to UNC-Chapel Hill to:

 The Graduate School – Admissions Campus Box #4010, 200 Bynum Hall University of North Carolina Chapel Hill, NC, 27599

 I cannot afford the application fee.
 Is it possible to request a waiver?

 Please visit The Graduate School's website to determine whether you are eligible for an application fee waiver and for instructions on how to request an application fee waiver.

 What are the minimum requirements for admission into the School of Media and Journalism’s Ph.D. program?